chrisxfire/chrisxfire.github.io/content/notes/dotnet/fundamentals/exceptions.md

 	This constructor sets the message property and InnerException: public CustomException(string message, Exception inner) : base(message, inner) { }

-	This constructor creates serialization, which is needed when an exception propogates from a remote server to the client:
+	This constructor creates serialization, which is needed when an exception propagates from a remote server to the client:
 	CustomException(System.Runtime.Serialization.SerializationInfo info, System.Runtime.Serialization.StreamingContext context) : base(info, context) { }
 }